 Effective grant management compliance programs include these four core elements:

 Operating effective compliance programs often require integrating complex provisions, obligations, and regulations.

 Sounds overwhelming?
-Let’s try breaking these components into some examples.
+Let’s try breaking these components into some easy-to-digest tips and examples.

 Creating effective policies and procedures can serve as a framework for decision-making on issues the organization may encounter during the life of their grant.